IceyFoxes/CVWO/README.md

 Setup Instructions

 Prerequisites

     Node.js (v16 or later) and npm/yarn installed

     Go (v1.20 or later) installed

     SQLite installed or included with your system

 Backend Setup

 Clone the repository

     git clone <repository-url>
     cd <repository-folder>

 Navigate to the backend folder

     cd backend

 Run the backend

     go run main.go

-    Access the backend
 The backend will run on http://localhost:8080.

 Frontend Setup

 Navigate to the frontend folder

     cd frontend

 Install dependencies

     npm install

 Run the frontend

     npm start

-    Access the frontend
 The frontend will be available on http://localhost:3000.

 If you encounter any issues, feel free to contact me.